AdobeDocs/experience-manager-cloud-service.en/help/assets/publish-assets-to-aem-and-dm.md

 ---
 title: Quick Publish to AEM and Dynamic Media
-description: Quick Publish is a feature in the new UI or assets view.
-This feature gives flexibility to users to either quick publish to AEM and Dynamic media simultaneously or individually .
-This means that after selecting assets and folders users can choose to publish to Dynamic Media or Publish to AEM.
-Quick publish feature equips the new UI to publish assets and folders to Dynamic Media and AEM.
+description: Quick Publish in Assets view enables you to publish assets to AEM and Dynamic media simultaneously or separately.
+You can select assets and folders and choose to publish to Dynamic Media or AEM.
 ---

 # Publish Assets to AEM and Dynamic Media{#Publish-Assets-to-AEM-and-Dynamic-Media}